Wikipedia (en)Wikipedia (en)https://en.wikipedia.org/static/favicon/wikipedia.icohttps://en.wikipedia.org/wiki/Special:Search

 What CPU powers Atari 2600?

-It uses an 8-bit MOS Technology 6507 microprocessor running at 1.19 MHz, a cost-reduced version of the 6502 with fewer address pins, limiting addressable memory to 4 KB without bank switching.
+It uses an 8-bit MOS Technology 6507 processor running at 1.19 MHz, a cost-reduced version of the 6502 with fewer address pins, limiting addressable memory to 4 KB without bank switching.

 Quick Facts